 - Open joint accounts with your spouse: Since FDIC-insurance works on a per depositor basis, if you have two depositors sharing one account, you can get insurance up to $500,000.

 If you’re wondering of other places to store your cash apart from traditional checking or savings accounts, consider the alternatives.
 In the current high interest rate environment, it may benefit you to consider storing money in account where you can take advantage of historically high interest rates, for example, many banks and online providers are currently offering high-yield savings accounts, Certificates of Deposits (CDs) and money market accounts around 4% interest – significantly higher than the traditional savings account average rate.

-How to decide where to keep your moneyWhere you decide to keep your money is a personal decision, that depends on you and your family’s financial situation.
+Where you decide to keep your money is a personal decision, that depends on you and your family’s financial situation.
 Note that if you keep your money in an alternative to a traditional checking account or savings account, there could be limits on withdrawals.
 So, if you think you’ll need to take out money multiple times per month, a vehicle like a high-yield savings account or a CD with a time limit might not make sense.

-Considerations for money market accountsMoney market accounts may have minimum balance requirements, transaction limits, and other restrictions that can make them less flexible than traditional savings accounts.
+Money market accounts may have minimum balance requirements, transaction limits, and other restrictions that can make them less flexible than traditional savings accounts.
 Additionally, while money market accounts are generally considered to be low-risk investments, they are not completely risk-free.
 The value of the securities in which the bank invests the funds can fluctuate based on market conditions, which can affect the interest rate that the account holder earns.

 Since money market accounts are considered to be relatively low-risk investments, the securities in which the bank invests the funds are generally short-term and highly liquid.
 This means that they can be quickly bought and sold without a significant impact on their market value.

-ConclusionOverall, whether placing your savings in a money market account is more or less risky than placing it in a traditional savings account depends on your individual financial goals and needs, as well as the specific terms and conditions of each account.
+Overall, whether placing your savings in a money market account is more or less risky than placing it in a traditional savings account depends on your individual financial goals and needs, as well as the specific terms and conditions of each account.
 It's always important to carefully read and understand the terms and conditions of any financial account before opening it.